Axis Communications: 1990s

+In the early 1990s, the company started shifting its focus away from IBM mainframes towards networking and the TCP/IP protocol.
 In 1991, Axis Communications introduced a multi-protocol print server supporting both TCP/IP and NetWare.

-In 1993, the company developed its own CPU Architecture, ETRAX CRIS, for microprocessors used in embedded devices.
-In 1995, the company introduced a file server independent, multi-protocol CD-ROM server, supporting TCP/IP (NFS) and Windows (SMB), for Ethernet networks, the AXIS 850.
-By 1995, Axis Communications opened sales offices in Hong Kong, Singapore, and Tokyo, Japan.
+In 1993, the company developed its own CPU Architecture, ETRAX CRIS (Ethernet, Token Ring Axis Code Reduced Instruction Set), a RISC processor for use in embedded devices, with built-in support for the most common LAN technologies at the time.

+In 1995, the company introduced a file-server-independent, multi-protocol CD-ROM server, supporting TCP/IP (NFS) and Windows (SMB), for Ethernet networks, the AXIS 850.